mendix/docs/content/appstore/app-services/cogniso-text-analytics.md

 ### 3.1 Predefined Entities {#predefined-entities}

-The **DominantLanguage** entity is an entity referenced from **DominantLanguageDetector** and **Language** that incorporates all the information of supported dominant language object to help you get confident score of dominant language from given text.
+The **DominantLanguage** entity is an entity referenced from **DominantLanguageDetector** and **Language** that incorporates all the information of the supported dominant language object to help you get a confident score of the dominant language from given text.

 ![dominantlanguage](attachments/cogniso-text-analytics/dominantlanguage.png)